bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/Qfield.md

  1. Create a new QGIS project in a project folder.
  2. Add features from data sources into QGIS and theme appropriately.
 Data generally should be in project folder to take application offline into the field.
  3. Load the Qsync plugin
- 4. Run the Package for Qfield.
+ 4. Run Package for Qfield in the Plugin.
 Selecting how you want layers to be used as offline or editable.
 Export the package to a new folder
- 5. Take the new package folder and move it to your mobile device
+ 5. Take the new QField package folder and move it to your mobile device
  6. Open Qfield on your tablet and open the .qgs file in the package folder
  7. Collect field work data then copy Qfield package from field device to computer
  8. Syncronize field data back to Master data set that was used to make QField package